Adrian Alandy: 2010s

 Alandy subsequently returned from ABS-CBN to GMA Network, appearing in two primetime shows, Dyesebel and Luna Mystika.
 He then starred in the action thriller Sine Novela: Ngayon at Kailanman, playing a villain.
 In 2011, he was the leading man on My Lover, My Wife.
 Later on, he starred in Innamorata as a blind man who fell in love with the main character.
 In 2015, Alandy played David Limjoco in the lesbian TV series The Rich Man's Daughter.

 In 2016, Alandy moved back to ABS-CBN.
 He portrayed the character of Chad Cruz in the daytime series The Greatest Love.
 In 2017 he changed his on-screen name from Luis Alandy to Adrian Alandy, his birth name, to avoid confusion with his cousin, Cavite Rep. Luis "Jonjon" Alandy Ferrer IV, and to show appreciation for his parents.
 In 2018, he made a special appearance on Asintado.

 Alandy then returned to GMA Network in a leading man role in Onanay.
 In 2018, he starred in the film Citizen Jake.
 Later that year, he returned to ABS-CBN in the lead role of 'Carlos' in the afternoon series Kadenang Ginto, alongside Dimples Romana, Beauty Gonzales, and Albert Martinez.
 Kadenang Ginto was a ratings hit, leading the ratings for the afternoon block.
 He also played Liza Soberano's boss and boyfriend in Alone/Together.

 2020–present

 In 2021, Alandy starred in an episode of MMK alongside Angel Aquino.

 After three years, Alandy returned to GMA with a role in the second season of the anthology series I Can See You.
 He then had roles in Stories from the Heart: Loving Miss Bridgette and Widows' Web.
 In 2023, he played the main antagonist role of 'Magnus Illusorio' the corrupt politician and greedy man in the afternoon series Magandang Dilag, alongside Herlene Budol, Benjamin Alves, Rob Gomez, and Maxine Medina.
+In 2026, he appeared in the romantic drama film The Loved One.